bulb-growing basics: a springtime recap

 THEY’RE ONE OF SPRING’S best garden performers: flower bulbs.
 But what if your daffodils have no flowers (or very few), or the animals dug up or ate your tulips and you want a solution for the future?
 A springtime recap of bulb-growing basics, to answer some of the most common flower-bulb questions I’m being asked right now:

 When do I feed flower bulbs?
 Generally feed bulbs when their foliage pokes through the ground, in early spring, with an all-natural organic formula labeled for bulbs.
-You basically topdress the area.
-That is, you sprinkle it and maybe scratch it around gently at most, but don’t work it in roughly, so as not to harm the bulbs, but let the fertilizer mellow gradually itself.
+You basically topdress the area; that is, sprinkle it and maybe scratch it around gently at most, but don’t work it in roughly, so as not to harm the bulbs, but let the fertilizer mellow gradually itself.
 Don’t forget to feed your garlic bulbs in the vegetable garden, too.

 When can I cut off flower bulb foliage?
 Don’t trim back foliage until the bulb is done with it—until the foliage fades naturally, nourishing the bulb below in the process.
 If the bulbs didn’t need its foliage it would wither it sooner itself.
 Be patient, because trimming back foliage too soon is one possible reason for skimpy bloom.
 Speaking of which…